Model Comparison Tool

 Tour of the Model Comparison Tool

-The Model Comparison Tool contains the following areas, as shown in Figure 3.5 and explained by the numbered items:
+The Model Comparison Tool contains the following areas, as shown in

 1. The Models panel shows the names, sources and paths of the selected models.